 - The financing of the company’s own share of the project cost must be in place.

-- The measure must go beyond Union standards.
+- The measure must go beyond European Union standards.

 - Investments must comply with the General Block Exemption Regulation, respectively Articles 38, 47, 56, and 36 for the above subjects.